 It is considered also very cooling, prescribed for whooping or spasmodic cough, and can be added to gargles to treat laryngitis.
 It has been also used to treat chest and lung disorders such as pneumonia.

 Cumin is a very good source of iron, which is needed to transport oxygen to all the cells within the body, and it can be useful in case of anaemia.

 Cumin can be useful for the reproductive system, in fact can stimulates menstruation and also can be used as a lactagogue.
 Poultices of cumin are used to treat swellings of the breasts or testicles, and enters into most of the prescriptions for gonorrhoea.

-Into the heart of cumin
+Into the heart of Cumin

 Cumin helps in digesting food properly.
 It is one of the best herbs for digestive sluggishness; it also helps in the cure of digestion related problems.
-This actions are due to the aromatic compound cuminaldehyde, which helps to induce secretion of digestive juices just by the aroma and the stimulation of our salivary glands.
+These actions are due to the aromatic compound cuminaldehyde, which helps to induce secretion of digestive juices just by the aroma and the stimulation of our salivary glands.

 Thymol is another compound present in cumin that stimulates the glands as well helping to promote the production of saliva, bile and other enzymes responsible for food digestion.